ghadesi/LOG8415---Advanced-Concepts-in-Cloud-Computing/Assignment 2/README.md

 sudo apt install -y openjdk-18-jre
 ```

 Once Java is installed, you should set JAVA_HOME/bin to your PATH, to ensure java is available from the command line.
+Profile is run once when we run our instance.
 ```bash
 nano ~/.profile
 ```